-As a Sales Engineer covering State and Local Government (SLG) agencies in the Central US (13 states in total) I’ve had the opportunity to see trends within government verticals that hold true across state, county and city lines.
-Using these trends, I’ve decided to create a series of SLG Case Studies that looks at what agencies are currently accomplishing with Citrix; with the ultimate goal of allowing other government agencies to use these examples as a template for how they can take a similar approach in solving their current challenges.
+As a Sales Engineer supporting State and Local Government (SLG) agencies in the Central US, I’ve had the opportunity to see trends within government verticals that hold true across state, county and city lines.
+Using these trends, I’ve created a series of SLG Case Studies that looks at what agencies are currently accomplishing with Citrix, with the ultimate goal of allowing other government agencies to use these examples as a template for how they can take a similar approach in solving their current challenges.

 For a look at the other case studies, please visit here.